 Teaching Philosophy

 As a voice teacher, I see myself as a facilitator and vocal guide, empowering students to make their own discoveries and decisions.
 My mission is to teach the whole student and support them as they become members of our artistic community.
 While content, approach, and timeline vary for each individual, my overarching goal is always to create self-sufficient and independent artists who have a deep knowledge of their own body, instrument, repertoire, and style.
 I ensure that students have a complete grasp of singing anatomy and function, but combine this attention kinesthetic awareness with imagery and metaphor.
 Though learning solid technique is central to my teaching, music-making, communication, and artistry are no less important and cannot be separated from good singing.
-Consequently, students are encouraged to experiment with lots of different kinds of repertoire from Renaissance madrigals and Romantic art song though opera, musical theater, jazz, and contemporary classical music in order to build their knowledge and hone their expressive skills.
+Consequently, students are encouraged to experiment with lots of different kinds of repertoire from Renaissance madrigals and Romantic art song though opera, musical theater, jazz, and contemporary classical and commercial music in order to build their knowledge and hone their expressive skills.

 In tandem to this individualized approach to artistic development, I aim to cultivate socially engaged students that know their artistic significance, value diversity, and use their skills to enhance the community around them.
-In support of this mission, there are five values that anchor my approach to teaching: humanity, community, vocal health, artistry, and student-led learning.
+In support of this mission, there are five values that anchor my approach to teaching: humanity, community, vocal and mental health, artistry, and student-led learning.

 Overall, I aim to develop independent, thoughtful, and passionate students that can move on from my studio with a deeper knowledge of their art and of themselves, and thus can enrich both our musical community and society at large.